habemus-agency/vacuum/readme.md

-# Vacuum: Data validation
+# Vacuum: Data validation library

-Vacuum is a lightweight standalone library for data validation, heavily based on Laravel Validation.
+Vacuum is a light-weight standalone library for data validation, heavily based on Laravel Validation.

+Currently in alpha.

 ## Installation